-R31 Arson
+R34 Arson

-No student, by means of fire or explosion, shall cause or create a risk of physical harm or damage to any school or privately property.
+No student, by means of fire or explosion, shall cause or create a risk of physical harm or damage to any school or private property.
 No student shall cause a fire or attempt to cause a fire on school property or at school sponsored activities, unless expressly permitted and supervised during the course of classroom instruction or experimentation.
+Any person who knowingly or willingly aids, abets, or otherwise assists in causing a fire or attempting to cause a fire is considered equally responsible for the offense as if they had committed the offense themselves.